-Food Assistance helps families stretch their food budgets to buy healthy food.
-The program is designed to increase nutritional levels and safeguard the health and well-being of Franklin County residents.
+Food assistance helps families stretch their food budgets to buy healthy food.
+The Supplemental Nutrition Assistance Program (SNAP) is designed to increase nutritional levels and safeguard the health and well-being of Franklin County residents.

-Benefits are distributed on an “Ohio Direction Card” which can be used like a debit card at the grocery store.
+SNAP benefits are distributed on an “Ohio Direction Card,” which can be used like a debit card at the grocery store.

 Healthy people under 60 also participate in Food Assistance Employment and Training (FAET) while receiving food assistance to help them gain work experience and move toward self-sufficiency.

 Ultimately, Food Assistance helps families meet their basic needs while adults work toward financial stability.

 Food Assistance is known nationally as the Supplemental Nutrition Assistance Program, or SNAP.

-Eligibility for Food Assistance is complex – based on family size, income and expenses – but both families and individuals may be eligible to receive Food Assistance.
+Eligibility for SNAP food assistance is complex – based on family size, income and expenses – but both families and individuals may be eligible to receive Food Assistance.

 You may qualify for benefits if your household’s gross monthly income is at or under 130 percent of the federal poverty guidelines.
 Some households may qualify if they have incomes over the limit if someone in the household is elderly or disabled.
 To get a better idea of if you may qualify, use the USDA’s food assistance calculator, review our Frequently Asked Questions or submit an application.